-We spend hundreds of dollars each year on tapes, glues, and cements, trying to get things to adhere to a particular surface.
-But what about when you want to remove that glob of glue or an ugly bumper sticker that is cracked and peeling?
+We spend hundreds of dollars yearly on tapes, glues, and cement, but what do you do when you want to remove a glob of glue or an ugly bumper sticker that is cracked and peeling?

-Many removers are versatile and can clean a variety of surfaces, but they aren’t all created equal.
+Many removers are versatile and can clean various surfaces, but they aren’t all created equal.
 Choosing the right product will save you time, money, and frustration.
-This is why we developed this review list and buyer’s guide, to help you choose a product that will work well the first time and can be a staple in your cleaning supplies.
+We developed this list of our 10 favorites with reviews and a buyer’s guide to help you choose a product that will work well the first time and can be a staple in your cleaning supplies.

 |Best Overall||3M 03618||

 1. 3M 03618 Adhesive Remover — Best Overall

 This adhesive remover is a blend of petroleum solvents that can remove adhesives, tar, and wax from your vehicle’s painted surface while causing no damage to the paint.
 We found this worked incredibly well to remove unwanted bumper stickers, and we like that it can also be used on vinyl and glass.